jesusgraterol/certificates/README.md

 ### Data Manipulation with pandas *~4 hours*

-With this course, you’ll learn why pandas is the world's most popular Python library, used for everything from data manipulation to...
+With this course, you’ll learn why pandas is the world's most popular Python library, used for everything from data manipulation to ...
 [View Course](https://www.datacamp.com/completed/statement-of-accomplishment/course/697cea7356018cc64fbd3681a77b2347bca66176)

 ![Certificate](assets/datacamp/data-manipulation-with-pandas.png)